thebadladns/wasteladns/c++_2024-/src/TestSDF/README.md

 ### Shaders (Windows)

-If you edit shaders, whether on DirectX or OpenGL, you'll need to rebuild them so they can be loaded as string literals in the C++ project:
+If you edit shaders, whether on DirectX or OpenGL, you'll need to rebuild them so they can be loaded as string literals in the C++ project.
+You will require Visual Studio to be installed in your machine:

 1. Launch a command-line (say, Windows+R -> cmd.exe)
-2. Call either `vcvars64.bat` or `vcvarsall.bat`.
-These are usually located in Visual Studio's installation files: `C:\Program Files\Microsoft Visual Studio\{Year}\{Edition}\VC\Auxiliary\Build\`
-3. Run `shader_build.bat [dx11|gl33|]` to build all shaders, or `shader_build.bat file` to build a specific shader file.
+2. Run `shader_build.bat [dx11|gl33|]` to build all shaders, or `shader_build.bat file` to build a specific shader file.
 If no graphics API is specified, all shaders are compiled.
 Note that you don't need to specify the graphics API when compiling a single file, as it is auto-detected.
+3. If you see the error `'fxc' is not recognized as an internal or external command`, it means the Visual Studio installation path wasn't found, and you'll need to provide it yourself.
+Please find and call `vcvars64.bat` (or `vcvarsall.bat` with the appropriate parameters for your machine) manually before calling `shader_build.bat`.
+These are usually located in Visual Studio's installation files: `C:\Program Files (x86)\Microsoft Visual Studio\{Year}\{Edition}\VC\Auxiliary\Build\`.

 If you are on Visual Studio, you can set up an External Tool to compile shaders in this project using the bat file.
 It's not perfect, but it's ok for now:
 1. Open the `Tools->External Tools` dialog